ci4rail/sio02_host/README_DEVSIM.md

 ## Functionality

-TODO
-* Sends tracelet location messages to a TCP server
+* Sends tracelet location messages to the localization server every 0.5s
-    * simulating a moving vehicle with approx 10km/h
+    * Every 1.5s the content of the location message is changed, see `locationGenerator` function in `./devsim/internal/tracelet/location.go`
-* Acts as a status server for a monitoring system
+* Responds to status requests from the localization server
-    * Status server is announced via zeroconf/mdns
+    * Answers with fixed values, see `commandHandler` function in `./devsim/internal/tracelet/location.go`

 ## Usage

-Please run `devsim` on one computer and your host code (e.g. `examples/location_server.py`) on another computer.
+Run `devsim` on one computer and your host code (e.g. `examples/location_server.py`) on another computer.

 ### Testing with Linux Machines